TromsFylkestrafikk/laravel-meteobridge/README.md

 See the individual command's help for further documentation.

-When creating new stations it's recommended to also add an authentication hash to it:
+If data is sent over a public network, make sure its run over https, and add a password hash on your site:

 ```shell
 php artisan meteobridge:add --hash
 ```

-It is strongly recommended that your site runs over https, as this hash is sent on all requests.
+This can be added, removed or changed later using the `meteobridge:hash` command.

 ### Set up Meteobridge periodical HTTP request events